When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • difficulty eating.

-The procedure can be prescribed for an adult or a child if he has frequent or persistent stomach pains.
+The procedure can be prescribed for an adult or a child if he has frequent or constant stomach pain.

-There are many contraindications to research, some of them are absolute.
-It:
+There are many contraindications to the study, some of them absolute.
+This:

 • severe obesity;